ahotchkin/react-fitness-backend/dev-log.md

 Wishlist

+User Info
+- [ ] Include option for units to be metric
+- [ ] Calculate daily calorie goal based on desired weight loss

 Diaries
 - [ ] When page is refreshed, diary that was previously displayed is still displayed (currently resets to today’s diary)